Soneso/stellar_flutter_sdk/soroban.md

 #### Deploy your contract

 If you want to create a smart contract for testing, you can find the official examples [here](https://github.com/stellar/soroban-examples).
+You can also create smart contracts with our AssemblyScript Soroban SDK.
+Examples can be found [here](https://github.com/Soneso/as-soroban-examples).

 There are two main steps involved in the process of deploying a contract.
 First you need to **upload** the **contract code** and then to **create** the **contract**.